The Power of a Hydraulic Power Unit

 Lumberjacks.
 Miners.
 Search and rescue crews.
 What do they have in common?
-Well, they’re obviously some of the most hardcore people in America, but other than that, they also all work some with extreme machinery in their daily jobs.
-But where does a man find enough power to lift a massive tree, move huge volumes of earth, or drag a car out of a canyon?
-The answer is that the machinery they use are almost universally driven with a hydraulic power unit — a motor that converts the motion of liquid into mechanical force.
+They also all work some with extreme machinery in their daily jobs.
+But where does a someone find enough power to lift a massive tree, move huge volumes of earth, or drag a car out of a canyon?
+The answer is that the machinery they use are almost universally driven with a hydraulic power unit— a motor that converts the motion of liquid into mechanical force.

 A hydraulic motor, at its essence, is fairly simple: a reservoir of hydraulic fluid, a power unit, and a machine that can be moved by any form of rotation.
 The power unit — usually a small electric device — pressurizes the fluid.
 Because fluid cannot be compressed, any amount of pressure from the pump causes the fluid to move, usually through a series of valves designed to make sure that the fluid can’t move backwards and harm the pump.